Cosmian/cosmian_ai_backend/app/README.md

 ## Install dependencies

 By default all dependencies will be installed with the app.

-If you don't need CUDA support, you can save space by installing PyTorch for CPU only:
+- If you don't need CUDA support, you can save space by installing PyTorch for CPU only

 ```sh
 pip install --extra-index-url https://download.pytorch.org/whl/cpu -r requirements.txt
 ```

+- To use Intel AMX extensions, install `optimum[openvino]==1.17`

 ## Build and install the app